-As of April 5, 2023, as to gender, the Board is comprised of four (36%) female Directors and seven (64%) male Directors.
-The Board has two Directors that are of indigenous heritage and one Director that is of Indian (South Asian) heritage.
+As of April 10, 2024, the Board is comprised of four (40%) female Directors and six (60%) male Directors.
+The Board has two (20%) Directors that are of indigenous heritage and one (10%) Director that is of Indian (South Asian) heritage.
 The Board has determined that, at this time, a target would not be the most effective way of ensuring it is comprised of diverse attributes and backgrounds.
 North West will continue to focus on encouraging diversity in the composition of the Board as a key search criterion when selecting directors.